starkyru/shop-com-test/README.md

 PS.
 Loading screen/animation is iOS only.

 ## Strengths and limitations:
 Basically, this app could be extended to the fully featured production app.
+It has localization, almost all networking stuff needed, basic architecture, navigation, etc.
-The biggest issue is with `productsSlice.ts` caching requests without any mapping.
+* The biggest issue is with `productsSlice.ts` caching requests without any mapping.
 It was made for simplicity, but it prevents me from making infinity scroll.
 It can be solved easily, by removing `start` and `perPage` from the hash and adding last loaded `start` map per request.
-Also, there is no way to manage async stuff/actions yet.
+* There is no way to manage async stuff/actions yet.
 Usually I do this with Redux Sagas.
+* Images should be chosen according a resolution.

 ## FEATURES TODO: